Slavery Report: Mauritania

 The Mauritanian government also routinely expels and denies entry or re-entry to human rights groups and investigators.
 According to a 2017 U.S. State Department report, on April 28, 2016, the government expelled two French human rights researchers from the country, not allowing them to return.
 On August 21, 2016, it denied entry to a foreign anti-slavery organization, and on November 20, a “major” (but unspecified) human rights organization was denied entry into the country, despite a long history of being allowed to enter and then return.

 Number of Slaves

 In 1993, a U.S. State Department report estimated that between 30,000 and 90,000 blacks were enslaved out of a population of 2 million.
 By 2012, with the population having swollen to 3.4 million, a CNN investigation estimated between 340,000 and 680,000 blacks likely perform slave labor of some nature (though the higher numbers likely originate from better sources of information over the years rather than a massive growth in the slave population over a single generation).
 Where in the 1990s around 4.5% of the population was likely enslaved, CNN’s estimates suggest that that figure is at least double what was estimated a generation ago:

 An estimated 10% to 20% of Mauritania’s 3.4 million people are enslaved — in “real slavery,” according to the United Nations’ special rapporteur on contemporary forms of slavery, Gulnara Shahinian.

-The State Department’s 2017 report disputes CNN’s numbers, saying simply that, “Although reliable data on the total number of slaves did not exist, local and international experts agreed hereditary slavery continued to affect a significant portion of the population in both rural and urban settings.”
+The State Department’s 2018 human rights report disputes CNN’s numbers, saying simply that, “Although reliable data on the total number of slaves did not exist and the government maintained there was no slavery, local and international experts agreed hereditary slavery and slavery-like conditions continued to affect a significant portion of the population in both rural and urban settings.”

 History and Background